Quantifying the COVID19 infection risk due to droplet/aerosol inhalation: Estimation of Infection Probability

-While breathing rate is relatively constant for a given physical activity, the local concentration is transient and can vary with time.
+The number of virions inhaled depends on the total duration of exposure, $ T $, the amount of air inhaled by a person breathing at the rate of B, and the local concentration of virions, {$ C(x,t) $}, in the breathing zone of the person.
+Therefore, the relationship of $ N $, with $ T, B \;\& \;C $ can be expressed as { } While breathing rate is relatively constant for a given physical activity, the local concentration is transient and can vary with time.
 Depending on the type of physical activity, the breathing rate can vary from moderate values ($ 0.45 $ m$ ^3 $/hr) to values as high as $ 3.3 $ m$ ^3 $/hr \cite{binazzi06,united1989,shimer1995}.
-The breathing rate for sedentary activities like quite breathing, speaking at normal voice and singing are in a similar range: $ 0.54\pm0.21 $ m$ ^3 $/hr, $ 0.54\pm0.21 $ m$ ^3 $/hr and $ 0.61\pm0.4 $ m$ ^3 $/hr, respectively\cite{binazzi06}.
+The breathing rate for sedentary activities like quiet breathing, speaking at normal voice and singing are in a similar range: $ 0.54\pm0.21 $ m$ ^3 $/hr, $ 0.54\pm0.21 $ m$ ^3 $/hr and $ 0.61\pm0.4 $ m$ ^3 $/hr, respectively\cite{binazzi06}.
 For moderate physical activities like cycling and climbing stairs the breathing rate varies between $ 1.3-1.5 $ m$ ^3 $/hr, and for heaving activities like climbing with load, cross country skiing, the range is $ 2.5-3.3 $ m$ ^3 $/hr \cite{united1989}.
 For the present study, we choose a value of $ B=0.5 $ m$ ^3 $/hr which assumes that the subject at risk of infection is not involved in any strenuous activity.
-With the value of $ B $ known, the estimation of $ N $ depends on the estimation of $ C(t) $.
-There have been two main approaches of estimating $ C(t) $ in literature.
+With the value of $ B $ known, the estimation of $ N(x,t) $ depends on the estimation of $ C(x,t) $.
+There have been two main approaches of estimating $ C(x,t) $ in literature.
 The first approach is based on a well-mixed room averaged approximation\cite{prentiss20,kolinski21}.
 In this approach, the virions emitted by an infected person are assumed to be well-mixed due to air circulation and mixing within the domain under consideration.
 The change in virion concentration in the room is tracked over time, but the concentration is assumed to be uniform throughout the domain under investigation.
-An alternate approach proposed by Yang et al.\cite{yang20} involves estimation of $ C(t) $ over time and space.
+An alternate approach proposed by Yang et al.\cite{yang20} involves estimation of $ C(x,t) $ over time and space.
 In this method, assuming that the aerosol-laden air is well-mixed at the point of ejection during expiratory events such as speaking, singing, coughing, etc., a passive scalar is used to model the transport of aerosols in direct numerical simulation or large eddy simulations.
-Taking passive scalar concentration as a proxy for virion concentration, an expression of $ C(t) $ is obtained.
+Taking passive scalar concentration as a proxy for virion concentration, an expression of $ C(x,t) $ is obtained.

 In contrast to the two methods available in the literature, in this work, we develop a new model to estimate virion inhalation as a function of space and time in droplet dispersion simulations.
 As opposed to the well-mixed approximation of aerosol-laden air in the passive scalar approach, in simulations modeling direct droplet dispersion, the dynamics of aerosol/droplet transport and evaporation are considered.
 In contrast to aerosol transport, the dynamics of transport and mixing of droplets can be different due to the larger inertia of droplets.
 Aerosolization of small and medium droplets, depending on the ambient temperature and humidity, can significantly alter local aerosol and virion concentration.
 Therefore, the results of droplet dispersion simulations can be qualitatively different from those of the passive scalar approach.